Om-Baniya/Om-Baniya/README.md

 - 😄 Pronouns: **He/Him.**

-- 📫 How to reach me **You can reach me via email at omdasbaniya@gmail.com or connect with me on LinkedIn at linkedin.com/in/om-babu-das-baniya**
+- 📫 How to reach me: **You can reach me via email at omdasbaniya@gmail.com or connect with me on LinkedIn at linkedin.com/in/om-babu-das-baniya**

-- ⚡ Fun fact **I enjoy solving data structures and algorithm problems and playing cricket in my free time.**
+- ⚡ Fun fact: **I enjoy solving data structures and algorithm problems and playing cricket in my free time.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">